phmatray/Ducky/docs/general/core-concepts/actions.md

 # Actions

-Actions in R3dux are a fundamental part of the state management process.
+Actions in Ducky are a fundamental part of the state management process.
 They serve as the only means by which the global state can be modified, ensuring that all state changes are predictable, traceable, and consistent across the application.

 ## What are Actions?